gcowin/gcowin.github.io/_notes/GDPR.md

 GDPR (General Data Privacy Regulation)

+The essence: don't be sneaky.

 Personal privacy
 Individuals have the right to:
-    (Done) Access their personal data
+    (Done?)
+Access their personal data
-    (Done) Correct errors in their personal data (Feature) Erase their personal data
+    (Done?)
+Correct errors in their personal data (Feature) Erase their personal data
     (Feature) Object to processing of their personal data (Feature) Export personal data